How equity is cashed out

 That was the case with Barbara Hiebert after her husband died.
 Their house was mortgage-free, but she knew her retirement income wasn't enough to cover some of her expenses, including medical emergencies.
-She got a reverse mortgage but didn't access the money until she had no other option.
+She decided to get a reverse mortgage and didn't access the money until she had no other option.

 "I had people come in for 3 hours in the morning and at night," she says.
 "It was expensive.
 I couldn't have afforded it without the reverse mortgage."

 What about the kids?

 As with many other seniors, Hiebert says she hesitated when she first heard of reverse mortgages because she wanted to leave her condo to her children.

 "But they told me, 'We don't want you to think like that.
 We have money to take care of ourselves.
 We don't want you to worry,'" she says.

 In addition to feeling guilty, some seniors are confused about the process and are worried that once they get a reverse mortgage, they'll no longer own the house, Johnson says.

 "After they get a reverse mortgage, they still have title," he says.
 "They can still do anything they want."

 Once the homeowner dies, the heirs are given the option to pay off the loan and keep the house or sell it to pay off the loan.
 If the house sells for more than the amount owed, the heirs receive the remaining balance.
 If the loan balance is bigger than the home's value, the bank takes all the proceeds, but the balance of the loan does not have to be repaid.